 3. You Might Not Actually Have Sensitive Skin

 When I began asking Spann what characterizes sensitive skin and the process behind choosing and administering chemical peels for this skin type, she made one thing perfectly clear: Not everyone who thinks they have sensitive skin has what would clinically be considered sensitive skin (aka rosacea, psoriasis, eczema, etc.).
-And since I have none of the above (but I flush super easily and am prone to breakouts and irritants in skincare), I'm probably guilty as charged.
+And since I have none of the above (but I am prone to breakouts and irritants in skincare), I'm probably guilty as charged.

 "First we have to do a thorough skin analysis," Spann clarifies.
 "Many people think their skin is sensitive but they actually have been overusing product and making their skin sensitized.
 Most skin types aren't naturally sensitive—repairing the barrier is key.
 The Sensi Peel, as I mentioned earlier, is a great option for rosacea and any type of sensitive skin because it will actually reduce inflammation.
 At home, we want sensitive skin and acne patients to directly address the concerns at hand."